kish-0/charsay/README.md

 # Charsay

 **Character Say** - A simple Python package that generates ASCII art of characters saying a given string.
-Currently, it supports Simpsons characters, with more to be added in the future.
+Currently, it supports Simpsons characters.

 ## Features

 - **Simpsons Characters**: Supports Bart, Homer, Marge, Lisa, and Maggie.
 - **Customizable Text**: Add your own text for the characters to say.
 - **ASCII Art**: Each character is represented in ASCII art form, inspired by existing Simpsons designs.
+- **I'm Feeling Lucky**: Initialize `character = Charactersay()` and call the `character.imfeelinglucky()` to get fortune cookie messages.

 ## Installation